 The purpose of this program is to educate motivated and ethical individuals in the varied aspects of becoming a qualified pharmacy technician.
 Particular attention to such areas as technical skills, patient care considerations, pharmacy knowledge, pharmacy-legal and ethical behavior and appropriate work habits are the fundamental foundation of the programs principles and goals.
-Upon successful completion of all didactic, simulation, and clinical courses in the pharmacy technician curriculum, the student will have achieved a level of competency to sit for the Pharmacy Technician Certification Exam (PTCE).
+Upon successful completion of all didactic, simulation, and clinical courses in the pharmacy technician curriculum, the student will have achieved a level of competency to sit for the PTCE (Pharmacy Technician Certification Exam) or ExCPT (Exam for the Certification of Pharmacy Technicians) national certification examinations.
 After passing this exam, the student will become a nationally Certified Pharmacy Technician (CPhT).
-When the student has completed the pharmacy technician program, passed the PTCE, and logged 1000 hours of work experience (to include clinical rotation as experiential hours) under a licensed Pharmacist will become eligible for South Carolina state certification.
+When the student has completed the pharmacy technician program, passed either the PTCE or ExCPT exams, and logged 1000 hours of work experience (to include clinical rotation as experiential hours) under a licensed Pharmacist will become eligible for South Carolina state certification.

 Program Mission, Strategic Plan, and Code of Ethics for Pharmacy Technicians

 Program mission statement, strategic plan for program and student learning outcomes and Code of Ethics for Pharmacy Technicians are located in the corresponding document below: